Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: RESULTS AND ANALYSIS

-Table~\ref{tab:fta_centrality} presents the impact of various centrality-based node selection strategies that can be used for pruning the set of influencer nodes obtained from GAFExplainer on the effectiveness of BETA for different numbers of influencer nodes ($B = 3$ to $B = 6$) on the SJVAIr dataset.
-In particular, we rank nodes in $\mathcal{V}_S$ using centrality measures such as node degree, closeness centrality ~\cite{bavelas1950communication,beauchamp1965improved}, eigenvector centrality~\cite{bonacich1972factoring, bonacich2007some}, betweenness centrality~\cite{wasserman1994social}, clustering coefficient~\cite{borgatti1997network,lind2005cycles} and average neighbour degree of node.
-For all budgets, we find that selecting influencer nodes based on \textit{eigenvector centrality} consistently results in the lowest FTA, highlighting its superior ability to identify influential nodes for maximizing attack effectiveness.
-For instance, at $B=6$, eigenvector-based selection achieves an FTA of 0.2011, outperforming all others.
-This trend remains consistent across other values of $B$.
-This result confirms that eigenvector centrality is more effective in capturing nodes that exert higher indirect influence over the target node's prediction, thereby enhancing the impact of the constrained PGD attack guided by GAFExplainer.
+Table~\ref{tab:fta_centrality} compares the impact of various centrality-based node selection strategies that can be used to prune the set of influencer nodes identified by GAFExplainer and evaluates their impact on the effectiveness of BETA under perturbation budgets ranging from $B{=}3$ to $B{=}6$ on the SJVAir dataset.
+Specifically, we rank nodes in $\mathcal{V}_S$ using six well-established centrality measures~\cite{newman2010networks}: eigenvector centrality, node degree, closeness centrality, betweenness centrality, clustering coefficient, and average neighbor degree.
+Across all perturbation budgets, selecting influencer nodes based on eigenvector centrality consistently achieves the lowest FTA, highlighting its superior ability to identify nodes that most effectively propagate the injected perturbations through the graph.
+For instance, at $B{=}6$, eigenvector-centrality-based selection achieves an FTA of 0.2011, outperforming all alternative centrality measures.